TV Tropes is 149% Funded

 - For a time, Seahn is believed to be Trenin's son when, in actuality, Braag is his actual daddy.
 He REALLY doesn't take it well when he finally learns the truth.

 - Depower: This happens to First who cross the Eidolon Rift to travel between Houses.

-- The Determinator: Pyrem is described as such by Raamia in issue #26, in which a flashback shows Pyrem sent by Altwaal to guard a vault and not being able to be moved or deterred by anything.
+- Pyrem is described as such by Raamia in issue #26, in which a flashback shows Pyrem sent by Altwaal to guard a vault and not being able to be moved or deterred by anything.

 - Trenin is labeled as representing determination in issue #35.